Taott/download_youtube/README.md

 Download youtube video from clipconverter.

 It's very easy to use it.

-Parameter choose is to choose 4k, 1440p, 1080p and so on.
 Here is the easiest way.

     get = GetUrl('https://www.youtube.com/watch?v=Czy0pXRRZcs')
     print get.get_choose()
+    # The parameter is to choose 4k, 1440p, 1080p and so on.
     status_url = get.get_statusurl(0)
     while True:
         print get.get_status(status_url)